GimmeANesquik/gimmeanesquik.github.io/index.md

 ## whoami

-My name is Antoine, I'm a 21 years old infosec enthusiast, looking for a job into cybersecurity field, passionnated by penetration testing, programming, networking and video games.
+I'm a 21 years old infosec enthusiast, looking for a job into cybersecurity field, passionnated by penetration testing, programming, networking and video games.

 ## Experiences